eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When startup state is loaded and the To Server message AgentHello is received from an Ankaios Agent, the Ankaios Server shall send all Workload States of other connected agents to that agent.
+When startup state is loaded and the ToServer message AgentHello is received from an Ankaios Agent, the Ankaios Server shall send all Workload States of other connected agents to that agent.

 Tags:
 - AnkaiosServer